-Given that any lightpath must be assigned the same wavelength on all the links it traverses and that two lightpaths traversing a common link must be assigned different wavelengths, the wavelength assignment problem requires minimizing of the number of wavelengths needed for establishment of the required end to end connections.
+Given that any lightpath must be assigned the same wavelength on all the links it traverses and that two lightpaths traversing a common link must be assigned different wavelengths, the wavelength assignment problem requires minimizing the number of wavelengths needed for establishment of the required end to end connections.
 In this domain, the wavelength assignment problem is commonly solved by solving the corresponding congestion graph coloring problem [Bermond96], [Caragiannis02].
 The vertices of the graph represent the lightpaths and two vertices are connected if the corresponding lightpaths are sharing a common link.
-The graph coloring problem requires coloring of all vertices using a minimal number of colors such that two connected vertices always have different colors.
+The graph coloring problem requires the coloring of all vertices using a minimal number of colors such that two connected vertices always have different colors.
 Graph coloring is an NP-complete problem.
 Its solutions are generally based on heuristic methods.

 Liquid scheduling is an efficient method for assigning transmissions a minimal number of lightpaths or timeframes.
 If a liquid schedule exists, the solution of the liquid scheduling algorithm corresponds to the optimal solution of the graph coloring algorithm.
 Our algorithm does not associate the set of transfers with a graph.
-It does not only consider the congestion between pairs of transfers (congestion graph) but also considers the set of links occupied by each transfer.
-This permits to build liquid schedules relatively fast for networks comprising up to hundred nodes.
+It considers not only the congestion between pairs of transfers (congestion graph), but also the set of links occupied by each transfer.
+This permits the building of liquid schedules relatively quickly for networks comprising up to a hundred nodes.
 The corresponding congestion graphs comprise thousands of vertices.
 The heuristic graph coloring algorithms often propose solutions requiring more timeframes than the number of timeframes allocated by our liquid scheduling algorithm.
-The comparison of the liquid scheduling algorithm with a heuristic graph coloring method is given in Appendix A.
+The comparison of the liquid scheduling algorithm with a heuristic graph coloring method is given in Appendix B.

 Application of liquid schedules in the optical domain assumes a collaboration of the edge nodes and therefore an appropriate signaling layer.
-Optical Burst Switching (OBS) is an example where the collaboration of the edge nodes is assumed and the application of a liquid schedules may significantly improve the overall throughput of the optical cloud [Qiao99], [Turner99], [Turner02].
-In case of a continuous incoming IP traffic, the filled buffers of the edge nodes are repeatedly emptied by applying liquid scheduling.
+Optical Burst Switching (OBS) is an example where the collaboration of the edge nodes is assumed and the application of liquid schedules may significantly improve the overall throughput of the optical cloud [Qiao99], [Turner99], [Turner02].
+In the case of continuous incoming IP traffic, the filled buffers of the edge nodes are repeatedly emptied by applying liquid scheduling.
 For the buffered data, the liquid schedule finds the minimal number of partitions comprising non-congesting lightpaths.
 The same wavelength is allocated to all transfers of a partition.
 The number of wavelengths available in the network may not suffice for all partitions found by the liquid schedule.
 In such a case, when all transfers cannot be carried out within a single round (timeslot), new rounds (with a new set of wavelengths) are allocated until all transfers are carried out.
-Irrespectively of the number of wavelengths available in the network, liquid scheduling minimizes the total number of required rounds.
+Regardless of the number of wavelengths available in the network, liquid scheduling minimizes the total number of required rounds.

-Local strategies for avoiding congestions rely on an admission control mechanism [Jagannathan02], [Mandjes02] or on feed-back and flow control based mechanisms regulating the sending nodes' data rate [Maach04], [Chiu89], [Loh96].
-These mechanisms permit to avoid congestions by rejecting the extra traffic.
-Local decisions based strategies are utilizing only a fraction of the network's overall capacities.
-The global liquid scheduling strategy ensures that the network's potential capacities are used efficiently.
+Local strategies for avoiding congestion rely on an admission control mechanism [Jagannathan02], [Mandjes02] or on feed-back and flow control based mechanisms regulating the sending nodes' data transmission rate [Maach04], [Chiu89], [Loh96].
+These mechanisms avoid congestion by rejecting the extra traffic.
+Local decision based strategies utilize only a fraction of the network's overall capacity.
+The global liquid scheduling strategy ensures that the network's potential capacity is used efficiently.